fmorenopino/HeterogeneousHMM/README.md

 ## Dependencies.

-The required dependencies are specified in *requirements.txt".
+The required dependencies are specified in *requirements.txt*.

 ## Authors.